-This document provides a detailed description of the methodologies that will be followed, as closely as possible, when analysing and reporting results from TIMCI quasi-experimental pre-post study.
-The planned analysis detailed in this document is in compliance with that briefly specified in the TIMCI protocol, except if otherwise detailed.
+This document provides a detailed description of the methodologies that will be followed, as closely as possible, when analysing and reporting results from TIMCI RCT study.
+The planned analysis detailed in this document is in compliance with that briefly specified in the TIMCI RCT protocol, except if otherwise detailed.